From quantum Ore extensions to quantum tori via noncommutative UFDs

 Using the method of \cite[Section 5]{Y-sqg}, we prove that each CGL extension $R$ is a free left and right $\NN(R)$-module in which $\NN(R)$ is a direct summand.
 We also construct an explicit $\NN(R)$-basis of $R$, see \thref{free} for details.

-There is a maximal choice of a torus going with any CGL extension $R$, whose action covers all the automorphisms corresponding to normal elements of $R$, as follows (see Theorems \ref{tCGLfull}, \ref{tpinHmax} and \coref{normalHmax}).
+There is a torus going with any CGL extension $R$, which is maximal within a suitable subgroup of $\Aut(R)$, whose action covers all the automorphisms corresponding to normal elements of $R$, as follows (see Theorems \ref{tCGLfull}, \ref{tpinHmax} and \coref{normalHmax}).

 \bth{new3} Let $R$ be an arbitrary CGL extension of length $N$, and let $n$ be the natural number appearing in Theorem {\rm\ref{t2}}.
 The group

 is a $\KK$-torus of rank $n$, and $R$ is a CGL extension with respect to the action of $\HH'$.
 For every nonzero normal element $u \in R$, there exists $h \in \HH'$ such that $ua = (h\cdot a)u$ for all $a \in R$. \eth